kunitoki/cxx-docker-images/README.md

 - emscripten-2.0

 - juce (docker image for building JUCE X11 applications)
-- python (docker image for building CPythonf from source)
+- python (docker image for building CPython from source)

 ## Installed software
 All images come with the following packages: